liuhuang31/simple_mainColor/README.md

 ```
 ## Usage

-come into `PrimaryColor.py`, then change the image path to yours.
+come into `PrimaryColor.py`, then change the image path to yours, and run the code.

 ## the blog url (Chinese language)